Emiliano Zapata: 1914–1919: The conventionist government

-In December 1918 Carrancistas under Gonzalez undertook an offensive campaign taking most of the state of Morelos, and pushing Zapata to retreat.
-The main Zapatista headquarters were moved to Tochimilco, Puebla, although Tlaltizapan also continued to be under Zapatista control.
+In December 1918, Carrancistas under Gonzalez undertook an offensive campaign, taking most of the state of Morelos, and pushing Zapata to retreat.
+The main Zapatista headquarters was moved to Tochimilco, Puebla, although Tlaltizapan also remained under Zapatista control.
 Through Castro, Carranza issued offers to the main Zapatista generals to join the nationalist cause, with pardon.
 But apart from Manuel Palafox, who having fallen in disgrace among the Zapatistas had joined the Arenistas, none of the major generals did.

-Zapata released statements accusing Carranza of being secretly sympathetic to the Germans.
-In March Zapata finally sent an open letter to Carranza urging him for the good of the fatherland to resign his leadership to Vazquez Gómez, by now the rallying point of the anti-constitutionalist movement.
-Having posed this formidable moral challenge to Carranza prior to the upcoming 1920 presidential elections, the Zapatista generals at Tochimilco, Magaña and Ayaquica, urged Zapata not to take any risks and to lie low.
+Zapata released statements accusing Carranza of being secretly sympathetic to Germany.
+In March, Zapata finally sent an open letter to Carranza, urging him for the good of the fatherland to resign his leadership to Vazquez Gómez, by now the rallying point of the anti-constitutionalist movement.
+Having issued this formidable moral challenge to Carranza prior to the upcoming 1920 presidential elections, Zapata was urged by Zapatista generals at Tochimilco, Magaña, and Ayaquica not to take any risks and lie low.
 But Zapata declined, considering that the respect of his troops depended on his active presence at the front.

+Personal life

+Children

+Zapata fathered a total of 16 known children with 9 women.
+Because Zapata is believed to have had relationships with as many as 14 women, there is some conjecture that he may have had more children who are unaccounted for.